 Attend a ranger program to learn about geology.

 Visit the museum shop for books and gifts.

-Ride the Kaibab Rim Route (orange route) to Grand Canyon Visitor Center and scenic overlooks.
+Ride the Kaibab Rim Shuttle (orange route) to Grand Canyon Visitor Center and scenic overlooks.

 Walk east along the Rim Trail to Grand Canyon Village, or west to Mather Point